wasertech/TranScorerLM/README.md

 CAN I TEST YOU
 ```

-When `--in_put` is a valid audio file, it is used to get the accoustic representation.
+When `--file` is a valid audio file, it is used to get the accoustic representation.

-Otherwise, accoustic representation is generated from text using TTS (VTCK/VITS).
-You can give a list of speakers to use (all by default).

 You can also use the *`scorer`* `python` module.